worshamweb/aws-deploying-a-rails-app-to-ecs-with-copilot-tutorial/README.md

-# Rails Weather App - AWS ECS Deployment Tutorial
+# AWS Copilot Tutorial: Deploying Serverless Containers to ECS Fargate

 ## 🌤️ Application Overview

-This tutorial uses a pre-existing Rails 8.0 weather application (originally from [github.com/worshamweb/weather](https://github.com/worshamweb/weather)) to demonstrate cloud deployment using AWS ECS with Copilot.
+This tutorial uses a pre-existing Rails 8.0 weather application (originally from [github.com/worshamweb/weather](https://github.com/worshamweb/weather)) to demonstrate serverless container deployment using AWS ECS Fargate with Copilot.

 **Focus**: This tutorial is about **deploying an existing Rails application**, not building one.
 For details about the weather app's features and functionality, see the [original repository's README](https://github.com/worshamweb/weather).